 Scroll down this report to see how where the program starts its empirical searches for desirable results.
 Multiple cycles improve the odds of finding multiple local optimums, some of which will be higher in desirability than others.
 In this case Stat-Ease grinds through 110 cycles of optimization, starting from the 10 design points plus 100 more at random.

 Go back top of the screen and select Bar Graph.

 The above bar graph shows how well each variable satisfies the criteria and the overall combined desirability: Values near one are good.
 This is not the best solution!

 Pressing the Graphs tab brings up the graphs of “All Responses”, including the desirability function.
 Select Desirability from the droplist to view a contour graph of overall desirability.
 It now becomes obvious that at least somewhat desirable formulations fall with three distinct ‘sweet spots’ as indicated by the three graduated color areas within the blue background.

 The screen shot above came from a graph done showing graduated colors — cool blue for lower desirability and warm yellow for higher.
-Design-Expert sets a flag at the optimal point for the current solution.
+The program sets a flag at the optimal point for the current solution.

 Now select solution 1 from the drop-down until the flag relocates to the largest sweet spot (the one with the largest area) at the top of the triangular mixture space.
 To view the responses associated with this desirability (sweet spot), press the droplist arrow for Response and select Viscosity.